 Xero is a cloud-based bookkeeping software developed for small to medium sized businesses.
-It’s the bookkeeping solution of choice for over two million subscribers and 16 thousand accounting firms.
+It’s the bookkeeping solution of choice for over two million subscribers and 16,000 accounting firms.

-But is Xero the best solution for your business?
+Is Xero the best bookkeeping software solution for your business?
 In this article, we’ll give you a solid overview of Xero’s features, functions, and limitations.
 You’ll know if you should sign up for a free trial of Xero, or whether you should look into some other options.